omkar3060/apsportfolio.github.io/README.md

   Using **Longest Common Subsequence (LCS)**, we can analyzie user preferences by comparing the sequences of services or options they have chosen in the past.
 For example, if a user consistently prefers certain car types or services, LCS can help identify these preferences and tailor recommendations accordingly.

+**Market Benefits**: Analyzing user preferences with LCS allows Ola to offer personalized recommendations for services and options thereby enhancing user satisfaction and loyalty.

 **Limitations**: LCS is useful for identifying patterns in sequential data but may not be as effective for non-sequential or more complex data relationships.
   - LCS has a time complexity of O(m*n), where m and n are the lengths of the sequences.
 For large datasets, this can become computationally intensive.

 **Design Techniques and  Performance Analysis**: